Optimal Scaling of MCMC Beyond Metropolis: Main theorem

 The proposal $Q_d$ is used to generate a $d-$dimensional Markov chain, $\bs{X}^d = \{\bs{X}^d_n, n \ge 0\}$, following the accept-reject mechanism with acceptance function $\alpha$.
 Under these conditions and with $\alpha = \alpha_{\text{MH}}$, \cite{roberts1997weak} established weak convergence to an appropriate Langevin diffusion for the sequence of 1-dimensional stochastic processes, constructed from the first component of these Markov chains.
 Since the coordinates are independent and identically distributed, this limit informs the limiting behaviour of the full Markov chain in high-dimensions.
-In what follows, we extend their results to any arbitrary acceptance function, $\alpha$, satisfying Assumption~\ref{assum:acceptance}.
+In what follows, we extend their results to the class of acceptance functions, $\mathcal{A} $, as defined in Definition~\ref{assum:acceptance}.

 Let $\{\bs{Z}^d, d > 1\}$ be a sequence of processes constructed by speeding up the Markov chains by a factor of $d$ as follows,

 Suppose $\{\eta_d: \mathbb{R}^d \to \mathbb{R}\}$ is a sequence of projection maps such that $\eta_d(\bs{x}^d) = x_1^d$.
 Define a new sequence of $1$-dimensional processes $\{U^d, d > 1\}$ as follows,